TL;DR β the best trade show lead capture apps by what your team actually needs

 Best for: B2B sales teams running ABM at trade shows.
 The kind of team that wants to know who's coming, identify decision-makers, and start outreach before the show even starts.

 What it is: Less a booth-side capture tool, more a pre-event intelligence platform.
-Their hook is an autonomous AI agent that scouts events, identifies attendees, verifies emails (claimed 95% accuracy), and runs personalized outreach campaigns to book meetings before you arrive.
+Their hook is an autonomous AI agent that scouts events, identifies attendees, verifies emails (claimed 95% accuracy) Source, and runs personalized outreach campaigns to book meetings before you arrive.

 Where it wins: